 The inaugural CYSEW Director is Dr. Joshua Langberg, a Professor in the Clinical Psychology Program in the Graduate School of Applied and Professional Psychology (GSAPP).
 Dr. Langberg is the Editor-in-Chief of one of the leading research journals focused on youth mental health – Research on Child and Adolescent Psychopathology (https://www.springer.com/journal/10802) and previously served as an Associate Dean for Research and the Associate Director of the Clark-Hill Institute for Positive Youth Development and Violence Prevention.

-If you want more information or want to partner with CYSEW to address mental health equity, you can contact Director, Dr. Joshua Langberg at email@example.com.
+If you want more information or want to partner with CYSEW to address mental health equity, you can follow us on Twitter @CYSEW_Rutgers or contact Director, Dr. Joshua Langberg at email@example.com.